French war planning 1920–1940: Mechelen incident

-On 10 January 1940 a German aircraft made a forced landing near Maasmechelen (Mechelen), Belgium.
-The aircraft carried an officer passenger, carrying the Luftwaffe's plans for an offensive through central Belgium to the North Sea.
+On 10 January 1940 a German aircraft made a forced landing near Mechelen in Belgium.
+The aircraft carried an officer passenger with the Luftwaffe's plans for an offensive through central Belgium to the North Sea.
 The documents were seized by the Belgian authorities and passed on to Allied intelligence, but they were thought to be a plant.
 In the April full moon period, another Allied alert was called in case of an attack on the Low Countries or only the Netherlands, an offensive through the Low Countries, outflanking the Maginot Line from the north, an attack on the Maginot Line or an invasion through Switzerland.
 No contingency anticipated a German attack through the Ardennes.
 The Germans assumed that the captured documents had reinforced the Allied appreciation of their intentions, and on 30 January, some details of Aufmarschanweisung N°3, Fall Gelb were amended.
 On 24 February, the main German effort was moved south to the Ardennes.
 Twenty divisions (including seven panzer and three motorised) were transferred from Heeresgruppe B (Army Group B) opposite The Netherlands and Belgium to Heeresgruppe A (Army Group A) facing the Ardennes.
 French intelligence uncovered a transfer of German divisions from the Saar to the north of the Moselle but failed to detect the redeployment from the Dutch border to the Eiffel–Moselle area.